WormixD/aquarium-shop/README.md

 # Aquarium-Shop

 ## Overview
 An online store with aquarium accessories, created as a student project.
 The application was built using HTML, CSS, JavaScript, and PHP.
-It offers basic e-commerce functionalities such as product browsing, shopping cart management, order placement, and a customer account panel.
+It offers basic e-commerce functionalities such as product browsing, order placement, and a customer account panel.

 ## Features
 - Browse aquarium products (e.g. fish, accessories)